 I realize that people are just trying to be helpful when they know I’m looking for a new family, but a common misunderstanding about a nanny’s job is how she connects with families.
 There are nannies who find jobs through Craigslist and bulletin boards, but rarely does a nanny find a family needing a professional via those means.
 A lot of times families using websites and advertisements to find care are seeking a college student or someone who they can pay under-the-table.
 Most career nannies are linked with an agency that pairs nannies and employers.
-Fortunately, a friend introduced me to a great nanny agency here in Colorado.
-Even though the search can take a few weeks, or even months, I have always found wonderful families through them.
+Even though the search can take a few weeks, or even months, it’s always worth the wait.

 5. That sounds like so much fun!
 OR I wish I could play with kids all day!

 I can understand why people might think all I do during the day is play, but I would guess that playing with my nanny kids accounts for a total of an eighth of my day.
 Although I wouldn’t disagree that I have fun at my job, I think it’s important to understand that I am co-raising someone else’s kids.
 That means that tantrums, poor attitudes, and misbehavior are not unusual.
 My nanny kids aren’t any different with me than they would be with their parents.
 They’re very used to me.